junwatu/color-detection-openai/blogs/README.md

 git clone https://github.com/junwatu/color-detection-openai.git
 ```

-This project also need to install [Node.js](#1-installing-nodejs) and [GridDB](#2-setting-up-griddb) for this project to run.
+This project also needs to install [Node.js](#1-installing-nodejs) and [GridDB](#2-setting-up-griddb) for this project to run.
 If the software requirements are installed, change the directory to the `apps` project directory and then install all the dependencies:

 ```shell
 cd color-detection-openai